 - everything is configurable from Settings.
-You can enable/disable Facebook sharing, Twitter, emaling, texting, set the number of images users can attach at a time (for example, if there's a slow internet connection, you might want to keep that at a low number), set whether you'd like users to be able to delete pictures from the iPad, etc. And you can make it so users have to enter a password to enter Settings, so your Settings are safe.
+You can enable/disable Facebook sharing, Twitter, emaling, texting, set the number of images users can attach at a time (for example, if there's a slow internet connection, you might want to keep that at a low number), set whether you'd like users to be able to delete pictures from the iPad, etc.

 Once installed, go to Settings by clicking the Settings icon, and then click the "Add test images" button, near the top.
 That will add a few test images to let you get the hang of the app.

 You can upload images to your iPad from your photobooth either via wifi or by using your Dropbox.com account.
 Each method has its pros and cons, but using Dropbox is recommended for its simplicity and reliability.

 - very easy to set up.
 You can put a wifi router in your booth and be sharing very easily.
 Just connect your Photoboof computer to the network (either wirelessly or with a cable) and have the iPad join the wifi network and you're off.
 But see the note below about adding internet connectivity to your wifi network.

 - note that crowded spaces will have a lot of wifi interference, so you should use a 5ghz router if you're sharing photos over wifi.
 Note that sharing using an cellphone's wireless tethering feature works really well, especially with iPhones.

 Sharing via Wifi, The Cons: